wjr83/Interactive-Lab-Hub/Lab 6/README.md

 ![image](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/4de7847d-b60d-46b6-ad69-f754a523950d)

-**\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\*** The LED Button was integrated in a similar fashion to indicate whether or not the button was pressed on the MQTT
+**\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***
+> - The LED Button was integrated in a similar fashion to indicate whether or not the button was pressed on the MQTT Explorer.

 ![image](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/04821297-7c0a-42f1-854e-28632fff1f48)